How much is 2GB of data and do I need more than that?

 If you’re not sure whether 2GB of data is enough for you, it can help to get an insight into how much data you’re typically using on your device today.
 This is relatively easy to do.

-If you have an Android smartphone, you can go into the “Settings” section, then click on “More Network Settings”.
-Here, click on the “Data usage” option.
+If you have an Android smartphone, you can go into the ‘Settings’ section, then tap on ‘More Network Settings’.
+Here, tap on the ‘Data Usage’ option.
 Click to see how much data you’ve used during the last month.
 You’ll also be able to set a data limit and establish alerts to let you know if you’re using too much data.

-If you have an iOS smartphone, go into the “Settings” page, and click on “Mobile Data”.
+If you have an iOS smartphone, go into the ‘Settings’ page, and tap on ‘Mobile Service’.
 You should once again be able to check your data usage and set limits.
 In some cases, your mobile network will allow you to track your data using either an app on your phone or your online account.

 If you want to avoid paying for more than 2GB of data, then you may need to look for ways of cutting down your average use.
 Tracking how much data you regularly use should be able to help with this.

-You can also connect your phone to a Wi-Fi spot whenever possible, as this will prevent you from leveraging data from your mobile network.
+You can also connect your phone to a Wi-Fi network whenever possible, as this will prevent you from leveraging data from your mobile network.

-If you’re connected to a Wi-Fi network and you want to access certain files later, you can also consider seeing whether you can download the content so you can view it “offline” without accessing any data allowance limits.
+If you’re connected to a Wi-Fi network and you want to access certain files later, you can also consider seeing whether you can download the content so you can view it offline without the need for mobile data use.

 Today, 2GB of data is generally best suited to people who only use their phone for a handful of things, like browsing the internet, but not watching HD videos.
 In most cases, 2GB simply won’t be enough data to share a lot of images over social media, or listen to music online.

-It might be worth looking for a deal with a provider which allows you to adjust your data allowance according to your needs on a monthly basis.
+If you’re not sure how much data you need, or if it fluctuates, it might be worth looking for a deal with a provider which allows you to adjust your data allowance according to your needs on a monthly basis.
+But failing that, in most cases we’d recommend a higher allowance than 2GB.

 Rebekah Carter